Cron Alternatives for Reliable Scheduling

 Platform cron limitations

 Serverless cron options trade simplicity for constraints.
-GitHub Actions cron jobs can drift significantly under high load and are disabled on inactive repositories.
+GitHub Actions cron jobs can be delayed during high load, and queued jobs may be dropped.
+Workflows are also disabled on inactive repositories.
 Vercel Hobby cron timing is imprecise within the hour.
-All serverless cron options are recurring triggers — none support per-event scheduling via API, except AWS EventBridge Scheduler, which requires full AWS infrastructure.
+Most are recurring triggers only.
+AWS EventBridge Scheduler and Google Cloud Tasks do support per-event scheduling via API, but both require their respective cloud infrastructure (IAM, CloudFormation/Terraform, CloudWatch or Cloud Monitoring).
+Cloud Tasks has a 30-day scheduling cap.

 Multi-instance overlap